 Climate Change - A Quick Check

 Twenty years ago most of us were skeptical about climate change and even more so about it being caused by carbon dioxide in the air.
-The climate appears to be changing and many believe carbon dioxide is the cause.
+The climate appears to be changing and many now believe carbon dioxide is the cause.
 Twenty years ago, there was no on-line shopping and no social media.
 That’s come a long way in a short time.
 Climate science has come a long way too.
 It’s time for a fresh look at climate change.

 6,000 years ago the temperature dropped to what we have today and again stayed that way for the next 4,000 years.
-Carbon dioxide rose to 280 ppm.
+Carbon dioxide slowly rose to 280 ppm.

 2,000 years ago the temperature began a slow decline to the start of the Little Ice Age 550 years ago.
-Carbon dioxide levels still didn’t change.
+Carbon dioxide levels didn’t change.

 During the Jurassic Period when dinosaurs roamed the earth, carbon dioxide levels were four to seven times higher than today.
 The fossil records show that dinosaurs thrived.
 Plants thrived.
 Coral, clams and shell fish also thrived.
 The oceans did not become acidic because of higher temperatures and the much higher levels of atmospheric carbon dioxide.
-Chemistry and the Carbon Cycle say the oceans cannot become acidic.

 How did we come to believe carbon dioxide is causing climate change?
 The idea was proposed in 1895 but gained little traction until the late 1980s when graphs of the Greenland and Antarctic ice core data became available showing carbon dioxide and temperature usually changed together.
 Up to that time climate scientists couldn’t figure out what was causing climate change.
 The data looked like the answer.
-Yet no one was concerned that Ice Ages are a time of highly unusual climate with half of the northern hemisphere completely frozen.
+Yet no one was concerned that Ice Ages are a unique time of highly unusual climate with half of the northern hemisphere completely frozen.
 And there’s an even bigger problem.

 When two lines move together on a graph it’s called a correlation which is only a suggestion that there may be a relationship.
 Mistaking a correlation as proof of anything is called the Correlation Fallacy, a fundamental mistake.
 Unfortunately many in the scientific community made that fundamental mistake.
 Former United States Vice President Al Gore compounded the mistake by presenting the data as a graph in his speaking tour and his book, An Inconvenient Truth (2006), advocating carbon dioxide as the cause of climate change.
 Wide spread skepticism swung to public acceptance.